jbowlingxc/k8s-lab-setup/README.md

 This lab uses Kubeadm to setup a control plane and worker nodes.
 To best emulate practical implementations, a 3 node control plane will be configured using Ubuntu.

-My lab consists of a Macbook, so I will be using UTM as my virtualization platform and ARM based VMs.
+My lab consists of a MacBook, so I will be using UTM as my virtualization platform and ARM based VMs.

 >[!note]
 > You can find control plane specs for kubeadm here:<br>